sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

  - How many new nodes sign up each month
  - How many we loose per month
- - How do nodes behave when they sign-up, How long they stay before
+ - How do nodes behave when they sign-up, How long they are alive before they are dead

 # Files